keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction.md

 dataset: "https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?d=map&r=region&c=region"
 abstract: "This project was launched on 27 March 2020 by CeMM in close collaboration with the Medical University of Vienna.

-The aim is to sequence 1,000 viral genomes derived of samples taken from Austrian patients infected with SARS-CoV-2, the virus causing COVID-19.
-The knowledge we gain will help us learn more about the molecular basics the COVID-19 pandemic and SARS-CoV-2.
-The results will integrate Austrian viral genome data into a global map of SARS-CoV-2 mutations, which will help decipher the route of the pathogen from country to country."
+Our aim is to sequence 1,000 SARS-CoV-2 genomes isolated from Austrian COVID-19 patients.
+The Austrian viral genome data will be integrated into a global map of SARS-CoV-2 mutations.
+Laboratories from all around the world have contributed to this map by submitting data derived from local patients.
+This collaborative effort will help us learn more about the evolution of SARS-CoV-2, as well as the route of this pathogen from country to country."

 ---

 # [Who are we and what do we do?](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov)

-We are an interdisciplinary group of scientists at CeMM in Vienna, Austria.
-CeMM is a Research Center for Molecular Medicine of the Austrian Academy of Sciences.
+We are an interdisciplinary group of scientists from the CeMM Research Centre for Molecular Medicine of the Austrian Academy of Sciences in Vienna, Austria.

 We at CeMM are dedicated to better understand diseases such as cancer, immune disorders or COVID-19.

-When there are so many [uncertainties]( https://www.theatlantic.com/health/archive/2020/04/pandemic-confusing-uncertainty/610819/ "Why the Coronavirus Is So Confusing") around COVID-19, our mission is to better understand the evolution and the spread of this disease.
+When there are so many [uncertainties]( https://www.theatlantic.com/health/archive/2020/04/pandemic-confusing-uncertainty/610819/ "Why the Coronavirus Is So Confusing") around COVID-19, our mission is to help the scientific community better understand the evolution and the spread of SARS-CoV-2, the causative pathogen of COVID-19.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown